 The top three winners will represent Perak to compete against eighteen other finalists in the national grand finals to be held in Kuala Lumpur in September and vie for the chance to be crowned Miss Malaysia Tourism, who will then represent the country in the Miss Tourism International 2015 World Final in Vietnam in November, competing against contestants from 65 other countries.

 Congratulating the winners, franchise owner of the Miss Tourism title Tan Sri Datuk Danny Ooi said, “These top three winners will be on equal footing with the other 18 finalists when they compete in the national-level pageant.
 For these ladies, preparation for that competition begins now.”

 Earlier in the evening, the organiser of the pageant, My Stage Production Sdn.
 Bhd. presented cash donations to three charitable organisations: Lions Club of Ipoh Heritage, Persatuan Daybreak and Persatuan Penganut Agama Buddha Druk Tharpa Choling (Penang).

-Note: An edited version of this article [Ravishing Rishon] was published on 30th May, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [Ravishing Rishon] was published on 30th May, 2015, in The Malay Mail.